 When network operators or abuse teams investigate AS216445, they rely on the RIPE WHOIS/RDAP entry to locate a responsible contact.
 If the BBE13-RIPE handle is removed or altered, that lookup chain breaks, potentially delaying incident response.
 The contact’s validity therefore has a direct operational impact on anyone needing to reach AS216445’s administrative side.

 The only public evidence linking BURAK BAHADIR EGEMEN to internet infrastructure is the RIPE RDAP record at https://rdap.org/autnum/216445, which assigns the entity as admin and tech contact.
-No BGP announcements, IRR route objects, PeeringDB profiles, corporate registrations, or websites have been found that associate this name with any IP prefixes or network operations.
+No BGP announcements, IRR route entities, PeeringDB profiles, corporate registrations, or websites have been found that associate this name with any IP prefixes or network operations.

 The entity’s detectable control surface is limited to that RDAP record.
 The sponsoring RIPE NCC local internet registry (LIR) that manages AS216445 can modify the record, and there is no public indication that BURAK BAHADIR EGEMEN can independently change its own contact details.
 Without additional infrastructure evidence, the entity cannot be shown to exercise operational authority over internet resources.